mulle-c/mulle-container/README.md

 ## Example

-The API of the containers is fairly uniform, here is an example using `mulle_map` to associate c-strings with each other.
-All the necessary memory management (copying of keys and values) is performed by `mulle_map` using
+Here is an example using `mulle_map` to associate c-strings with each other.
-callbacks:
+All the necessary memory management (copying of keys and values) is performed by `mulle_map` using callbacks.
+The on-stack version is commented out:

 ```